Hugofromfrance/home_performance/README.md

 #### Last Valid K Conservation

-In summer or off-season, the integration **keeps the last calculated K coefficient** and displays it with the appropriate season message.
+In summer or shoulder season, the integration **keeps the last calculated K coefficient** and displays it with the appropriate season message.
 You thus keep a useful reference all year round.

 #### 🔄 Reset After Insulation Work